AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 {% include picture.html img="step9.png" alt="Hamburger menu button hidden" %}

-Obviously, we don't want the hamburger button to be visible on desktop, so we hide it with `display: none`.
+We don't want the hamburger button to be visible on desktop, so we hide it with `display: none`.

 Now we get to the most important part of making this navbar responsive: